diyaAden/CSE3902_LOZ/README.md

 - The 'g' and 'j' keys are used to select the secondary item within the pause screen.

 Other Controls
+- Use 'Space' to start the game from the start screen
 - Use 'q' to quit
 - Use 'r' to reset the program back to its initial state
 - Use left mouse click to move to next room room